 In future blog posts, I shall try to set out a list of GitOps principles & “how to do GitOps”.
-This will include information about how we use containers, CD pipelines, and a version-controlled observability stack.
+This will include information about how we use containers, CD pipelines (The GitOps Pipeline - Part 2), and a version-controlled observability stack.
 I’ll also talk more about how GitOps is an iteration of existing approaches: DevOps, “infrastructure as code”, etc. Watch this space.

 Watch a recording of our recent webinar that discusses the state of DevOps and it's evolution to GitOps.

 Alexis Richardson and guest speaker, Forrester Research Principal Analyst, Rob Stroud, are discussing the real implications of delivering velocity and quality while taking advantage of the new normal of continual deployment.